LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Technical Evaluation of Program Repair

 \subsection{Methodology}

-68\% of the animation runs from the outset (after program synthesis) were error-free and did not require program repair.
-The other 32\% required the program repair stage.
-Within this stage, we modulated a 1) hyperparameter $k$ and 2) whether or not image context was provided. $k$ upper bounded the number of attempts an LLM could take to solve the bug, and was varied from 1 to 4 attempts.
+Sixty-eight percent of the animation runs from the outset (after the first stage of code synthesis) were error-free and did not require program repair.
+The other 32\% required the program repair.
+Within this stage, we modulated a 1) hyperparameter $k$ and 2) whether or not image context was provided. $k$ upper bounded the number of attempts a VLM could take to solve the bug and was varied from 1 to 4 attempts.
 Varying $k$ is modeled after the pass@k methodology proposed by HumanEval \cite{humaneval}, where $k$ code samples are generated in attempts to solve a problem and the fraction of problems solved is the solve rate.
-In this case, the pass@k framework is applied in the context of program repair / self-refinement.
+In this case, the pass@k framework is applied in the context of program repair.

-The second setting that we varied was whether or not image context about the visual difference was provided.
-This image context pictured in Fig. \ref{fig:visual_debugging} was a labeled image pair showing a layer at its target position vs. in its last frame in the animation).
-We refer to the setting with context about the visual difference (labeled image pair showing layer at target image and last frame) and bounding box information as Repair$_{+Imgs}$ and the setting with only bounding box information as Repair$_{-Imgs}$.
+The second setting that we varied was whether or not image context about the visual error was provided.
+This image context (pictured in Fig. \ref{fig:visual_debugging}) is a labeled image pair showing a layer at its target position vs. in its last frame in the animation.
+We refer to Repair$_{+Imgs}$ as the setting with both visual context and bounding box information about the error.
+We refer to Repair$_{-Imgs}$ as the setting where no visual context and only bounding box information is provided.

-For each setting, program repair was run k=\{1,2,3,4\} times on animation code that had errors.
+For each setting, program repair was run $k$=\{1,2,3,4\} times on animation code that had errors.
 Two animation code samples had to be excluded due to compilation errors that did not allow the program repair stage to complete.
-Overall, 112 samples of self-refined animation code were generated for the Repair$_{+Imgs}$ condition, and 112 samples were generated for the Repair$_{-Imgs}$ condition.
+Overall, 112 samples of self-debugged animation code were generated for the Repair$_{+Imgs}$ condition, and 112 samples were generated for the Repair$_{-Imgs}$ condition.